auth0/docs/articles/architecture-scenarios/application/mobile-api.md

 ABC Inc. is a consulting startup company.
 Currently they have approximately 100 employees and they also outsource several activities to external contractors.
 All employees and external contractors are required to fill in their timesheets every week.

 The company has built a timesheets application, a scenario we covered in [Single Sign-On for Regular Web Apps](/architecture-scenarios/application/web-app-sso).
-The internal employees use this web app to fill in their timesheets but the company wants to replace it with a SPA.
+The internal employees use this web app to fill in their timesheets but the company wants to replace it with a Mobile application.
 The app will be used to log timesheet entries and send the data to the centralized timesheet database using the API.

 ### Goals & Requirements